torpago/mqt-client/docs/WithdrawalRequestModel.md

 ### NewWithdrawalRequestModel

-`func NewWithdrawalRequestModel(amount float32, cardToken string, mid string, ) *WithdrawalRequestModel`
+`func NewWithdrawalRequestModel(amount decimal.Decimal, cardToken string, mid string, ) *WithdrawalRequestModel`

 NewWithdrawalRequestModel instantiates a new WithdrawalRequestModel object This constructor will assign default values to properties that have it defined,